Dubai to Kuala Lumpur By Air freight, Container ship or Road

 Dubai International Airport to Kuala Lumpur International Airport

-The quickest way to get from Dubai to Kuala Lumpur by ship will take about 8 days 14h and departs from Abu Dhabi (AEAUH) and arrives into Port Klang (MYPKG).
-There are vessels departing every 1-2 weeks on this route.
-OOCL is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.
+The quickest way to get from Dubai to Kuala Lumpur by ship will take about 18 days 6h and departs from Jebel Ali (AEJEA) and arrives into Port Klang (MYPKG).
+There are vessels departing n/a on this route.
+COSCO is one of the carriers that operates regular services on this route with vessels departing n/a.

 More about shipping cargo and freight from Dubai to Kuala Lumpur by Air, Ocean and Road

-The shortest shipping time by sea between Dubai and Kuala Lumpur is 8 days 14h.
-Ships depart from Abu Dhabi (AEAUH) and arrive at Port Klang (MYPKG) with scheduled departures Every 1-2 weeks.
+The shortest shipping time by sea between Dubai and Kuala Lumpur is 18 days 6h.
+Ships depart from Jebel Ali (AEJEA) and arrive at Port Klang (MYPKG) with scheduled departures N/A.

 Scheduled flights between Dubai International Airport (DXB) and Kuala Lumpur International Airport (KUL) depart 2-4 times a day.
-These flights are serviced by Emirates, Batik Air Malaysia, SriLankan Airlines, IndiGo, Nepal Airlines, IndiGo, Flexflight, FitsAir, Qatar Airways, Air India, US-Bangla Airlines, Biman Bangladesh Airlines, Turkmenistan Airlines and Uzbekistan Airways and the typical transit time is around 7h 19m.
+These flights are serviced by Emirates, SriLankan Airlines, Myanmar Airways International, FitsAir, Flexflight, IndiGo, Nepal Airlines, Air India, US-Bangla Airlines, Biman Bangladesh Airlines and Turkmenistan Airlines and the typical transit time is around 7h 14m.

 No, it doesn't look like there are dedicated Cargo planes flying between Dubai and Kuala Lumpur.
 There are regular passenger aircraft however and they might be able to accommodate your cargo depending on its dimensions and weight.